 Missed Dose:

-Missing one or two-dose of Remdesivir won't show any effect on your body.
+Missing one or two doses of Remdesivir Injection won't show any effect on your body.
 The skipped dose causes no problem.
 But with some medication, it won't work if you don't take the dosage on time.
-If you miss a dose some sudden chemical change may affect your body.
-In some cases, your doctor would advise you to take the prescribed medicine as soon as possible if you have missed the dose.
+If you miss a dose, some sudden chemical change may affect your body.
+In some cases, your doctor would advise you to take the prescribed medicine as soon as possible if you have missed a dose.

 Overdose: